What Kind of Flour is Used to Make Roux

 How to Avoid Lumps When Making Roux

-You can add more butter or oil, depending on what you’re using for the recipe.
+You can add more butter or oil, depending on what you use for the recipe.

 What Is The Difference Between Bechamel and Roux